MicrosoftDocs/visualstudio-docs/docs/version-control/git-multi-repository-support.md

 :::image type="content" source="media/vs-2022/multi-repo-track-changes.png" alt-text="Screenshot of the Git Changes window that tracks changes to your work.":::

 You can use the branch pickers in the status bar and the **Git Changes** tool window to switch branches.
-All you need do is select the branch you’d like to check-out.
-Also, you can perform inner loop branching operations like merging, rebasing, renaming, deleting, and comparing branches by right-clicking the branch.
+All you need to do is select the branch you’d like to check out.
+Also, you can perform inner loop branching operations like merging, rebasing, renaming, deleting, and comparing branches by right-clicking the branch to open the context menu.

 :::image type="content" source="media/vs-2022/multi-repo-branch-picker.png" alt-text="Screenshot of the branch picker functionality in the Git Changes tool window.":::